StevenNguyenCyber/Cybersecurity-Projects/README.md

 ![IMG](https://i.imgur.com/I6GtW9o.png)

-- The page lists several vulnerabilities that can be exploited, and each one can be also selected in individually to view a summary as well as on how to patch them.
+- The page lists several vulnerabilities that can be exploited, and each one can be also selected individually to view a summary as well as on how to patch them.

 ![IMG](https://i.imgur.com/cPHwRou.png)